MakkiShizu/TurboDiffusion/README.md

         --ode
     ```

+Interactive inference via the terminal is available at `turbodiffusion/serve/`.
+This allows multi-turn video generation without reloading the model.

 ## Evaluation

 We evaluate video generation on **a single RTX 5090 GPU**.
 The E2E Time refers to the end-to-end diffusion generation latency, excluding text encoding and VAE decoding.